 Singer sewing machine presser foot adjustment

-First a few words about the presser foot and the tension before proceeding to the actual process of how to adjust presser foot pressure.
-The presser foot tension simply presses on the fabric so the sewing machine’s feed dogs can nicely pull the fabric through.
+First a few words about the presser foot and the presser foot pressure before proceeding to the actual process of how to adjust presser foot pressure.
+The presser foot tension also known as pressure simply presses on the fabric so the sewing machine’s feed dogs can nicely pull the fabric through.

 If the presser foot tension is set correctly, your stitches are the same length and the fabric slides through easily without the need to be pulled or guided through.